St Mary and St Monica Church and parish hall

 Anniversary booklet cover

 A booklet was produced in 2005 for the 125th anniversary of the opening of Sacred Heart Church.
-A copy may be viewd by clicking on this link.
+A copy may be viewed by clicking on this link.
 Some pictures and a history of the parish are on page 10 and following.
 NB Please note the picture on page 13 is actually of the chapel of Christ the King in Crossflatts!

 Together again - Our Lady and St Joseph Parish from 2006